buygt/growtopia-overlay-world-QoL/README.md

-(Note: dinput8.dll is not open source here so download it at your own risk!)
+(Note: dinput8.dll file is not open source here so download it at your own risk!)

 What is added